-&lt;sup>3 For example, it was emailed to 'FOIA\Request@cms.hhs.gov'.
+&lt;sup>2 For example, it was emailed to 'FOIA\Request@cms.hhs.gov'.

-- 6) Thus, HHS owed Plaintiff such a response to the first two requests by October 6, 2014, and the third by October 9, 2014. - 7) But HHS has not substantively responded to CEI's requests, although it has assigned tracking numbers to two of the three requests, and indicated that it will respond to them in the future. - 8) For example, in a letter dated September 17, 2014, but postmarked later, HHS's CMS stated that it "acknowledges receipt of your Freedom of Information Act (FOIA) request dated 9/11/2014 to the Centers for Medicare & Medicaid Services (CMS) or one of this agency's Medicare contractors," apparently a reference to the FOIA request described above in paragraph 4 of this Complaint.
-It did not state whether the requested records would be provided, but did indicate that the request had been assigned "Control Number 091220147055," that "FOIA requires that we respond to your request within 20 working days of its receipt in this office," and that a response would be forthcoming in light of a "response time" that would be impacted by "unusual and exceptional circumstances." - 9) But no such response has yet been received. - 10) Similarly, in a letter dated October 1, 2014, but postmarked October 8, 2014, HHS's CMS stated that it "acknowledges receipt of your Freedom of Information Act (FOIA) request dated 9/8/2014 to the Centers for Medicare & Medicaid Services (CMS) or one of this agency's Medicare contractors," apparently a reference to the FOIA request described above in paragraph 2 of this Complaint.
-It did not state whether the requested records would be provided, but did indicate that the request had been assigned "Control Number 090920147026" that "FOIA requires that we respond to your request within 20 working days of its receipt in this office," and that a response would be forthcoming in light of a "response time" that would be impacted by "unusual and exceptional circumstances."

-- 11) But no such response has yet been received. - 12) Plaintiff has received no received no response of any kind in response to the plaintiff's third FOIA request, the one described in paragraph 3. - 13) Although HHS cited "unusual" circumstances in its letters, it did not qualify for the extension that is available to some agencies facing "unusual circumstances," which is usually "not more than ten working days."
+- 8) But no such response has yet been received. - 9) Similarly, in a letter dated October 1, 2014, but postmarked October 8, 2014, HHS's CMS stated that it "acknowledges receipt of your Freedom of Information Act (FOIA) request dated 9/8/2014 to the Centers for Medicare & Medicaid Services (CMS) or one of this agency's Medicare contractors," apparently a reference to the FOIA request described above in paragraph 2 of this Complaint.
+It did not state whether the requested records would be provided, but did indicate that the request had been assigned "Control Number 090920147026" that "FOIA requires that we respond to your request within 20 working days of its receipt in this office," and that a response would be forthcoming in light of a "response time" that would be impacted by "unusual and exceptional circumstances." - 10) But no such response has yet been received. - 11) Although HHS cited "unusual" circumstances in its letters, it did not qualify for the extension that is available to some agencies facing "unusual circumstances," which is usually "not more than ten working days."
 5 U.S.C. § 552(a)(6)(A)(i)).
 To obtain an extension, it must provide "written notice to the person making such request setting forth the unusual circumstances for such extension and the date on which a determination is expected to be dispatched."
 Id. (emphasis added).
 That provision does not apply in this case, since HHS has never provided any such date, much less a "written notice . . .setting forth . . . the date on which a determination is expected to be dispatched."
+See id.

-See id. - 14) Even if HHS actually were entitled to an extension in light of "unusual circumstances," the resulting extension would not be "more than ten working days."
+- 12) Even if HHS actually were entitled to an extension in light of "unusual circumstances," the resulting extension would not be "more than ten working days."

-Id.
-An extension cannot exceed ten days unless the notice notifies "the person making the request" that "the request cannot be processed within" those ten additional working days, and also provides "the person an opportunity to limit the scope of the request so that it may be processed within that time limit.
+\\Id.\\ An extension cannot exceed ten days unless the notice notifies "the person making the request" that "the request cannot be processed within" those ten additional working days, and also provides "the person an opportunity to limit the scope of the request so that it may be processed within that time limit.
 5 U.S.C. § 552(a)(6)(B)(i).
-Here, HHS did not state that the request could not be processed within "ten additional working days," nor did it notify plaintiff that limiting the scope of its request would give it an "opportunity" to have its request "processed within that time limit."
-See 5 U.S.C. § 552(a)(6)(B)(i).
-So there would be no basis for an extension of more than ten days even if HHS were entitled to an extension based on "unusual circumstances," which it is not.

-- 15) Thus, even if HHS actually were entitled to an extension based on "unusual circumstances," HHS would have owed plaintiff a substantive response to its FOIA requests within thirty working days.
-Those thirty days have long since passed: the thirty-day deadline for the first two FOIA requests would have expired on October 21, 2014, and the thirty-day deadline for the third FOIA request would have expired on October 24, 2014. - 16) These withheld documents are Agency records subject to disclosure under FOIA.
+Here, HHS did not \\state\ that the request \\could not\ be processed within "ten additional working days," nor did it notify plaintiff that limiting the scope of its request would give it an "opportunity" to have its request "processed within that time limit." \\See id.\\ So there would be no basis for an extension of more than ten days even if HHS \\were\\ entitled to an extension based on "unusual circumstances," which it is not. - 13) Thus, even if HHS actually were entitled to an extension based on "unusual circumstances," HHS would have owed plaintiff a substantive response to its FOIA requests within thirty working days.
+Those thirty days have long since passed: the thirty-day deadline for the first two FOIA requests would have expired on October 21, 2014, and the thirty-day deadline for the third FOIA request would have expired on October 24, 2014.

+14) These withheld documents are Agency records subject to disclosure under FOIA.
 By failing to substantively respond to CEI's request, even though the legal deadline for responding has long passed, HHS has left Plaintiff no recourse but to bring this lawsuit to compel HHS to comply with the law.